grace-notes/website/contents/topics/life-of-christ.md

 (c) This is a Greek first class conditional sentence.
 It prompts the reader or listener to assume the protasis for the sake of argument.

-· The protasis is the first half of a conditional sentence - that half which contains the word ‘if…’
+&bull; The protasis is the first half of a conditional sentence - that half which contains the word ‘if…’

-· So Christ says “If by the Spirit of God I cast out the demons (and why don’t you assume this is true for the sake of argument?).
+&bull; So Christ says “If by the Spirit of God I cast out the demons (and why don’t you assume this is true for the sake of argument?).

 (d) The apodosis contains the warning: ‘then the kingdom of God has come upon you.’

-· The apodosis is the second half of the condition, or the ‘then’ clause.
+&bull; The apodosis is the second half of the condition, or the ‘then’ clause.

-· Christ makes a logical conclusion - that exorcism by means of the spirit of God is a sign of the kingdom.
+&bull; Christ makes a logical conclusion - that exorcism by means of the spirit of God is a sign of the kingdom.

-· The exorcisms that Christ performed were for more than compassionate reasons; they were kingdom signs.
+&bull; The exorcisms that Christ performed were for more than compassionate reasons; they were kingdom signs.

-- Christ is indeed demonstrating that He is the Son of David.
+-- Christ is indeed demonstrating that He is the Son of David.
 There is something that I failed to mention when we undertook the Messianic potential of Christ previously in this passage.

-- 1 Samuel 16:14-23 is the record of the only exorcism in the Old
+-- 1 Samuel 16:14-23 is the record of the only exorcism in the Old
 Testament: “(14) Now the Spirit of the Lord departed from Saul, and an evil spirit terrorized him.
 (15) Saul’s servants then said to him, ‘Behold now, and evil spirit from God is terrorizing you.
 (16) Let our